8nty/dns-bind9/doc/dev/style.md

    OR should be used if the file is dual licensed and only one license is to be selected.
 For example, some files are available under dual licenses:

  ..
+SPDX-License-Identifier: MPL-2.0
-SPDX-License-Identifier: MPL-2.0 OR BSD-3-Clause */
+..
+SPDX-FileCopyrightText: Internet Systems Consortium, Inc. ("ISC") OR BSD-3-Clause */

    AND should be used if the file has multiple licenses whose terms all apply to use the file.
 For example, if code is inherited from another project and permission has been given to put it in the BIND 9, but the original license terms need to remain in effect:

  ..
+SPDX-License-Identifier: MPL-2.0
-SPDX-License-Identifier: MPL-2.0 AND MIT */
+..
+SPDX-FileCopyrightText: Internet Systems Consortium, Inc. ("ISC") AND MIT */

 #### Indentation